platformer/NLP/README.md

 This is a Python notebook exploring the basics of using WordNet and SentiWordNet in NLTK.

 You can see the notebook [here](https://github.com/platformer/NLP/blob/main/HW04/hw4.ipynb).

-You can see the pdf of the notebook [here](https://github.com/platformer/NLP/blob/main/HW04/hw4.pdf).
+You can see a pdf of this notebook [here](https://github.com/platformer/NLP/blob/main/HW04/hw4.pdf).

 ## NLTK Ngrams